Brackley Town Hall

 Brackley Town Council

 Our brief was to carry out a comprehensive restoration & adaptation of the Town Hall in order to address the range of physical issues and improve its long-term financial sustainability.
-The Town Hall has a long-established relationship with a large number of civic and local community users, who regularly hire space for meetings, activities and functions.
-Our work includes the conversion of the existing historic building into new community spaces with economic sustainability achieved through the introduction of a ground floor commercial unit (likely to be a bistro / café) and an attic holiday let to provide an income for the maintenance and care of the building.
-The Town Council will retain a presence in the building with a small office.
+The Town Hall had a long-established relationship with a large number of civic and local community users, who regularly hire space for meetings, activities and functions.
+Our work included the introduction of new community spaces, a ground floor commercial unit (bistro / café) and an attic holiday let to provide an income for the maintenance and care of the building.
+The Town Council has retained a presence in the building with a small office.
 Bold new interventions saw the introduction of a modern stair and lift, without detriment to the historic fabric or detracting from the original design.

 The building sits on a tight island site in a busy market town rising loftily above the square and adjacent buildings with its bellcote and weathervane, forming a notable landmark and focus for the town.
 It was essential for us to understand the building’s past development, and the significance both as a whole and in its parts, in order to avoid damage or loss to historically important elements.